UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <opt text="pipeline-1"  >

 This is using `StandardScaler` so it is likely transforming numeric columns.
-Also pipeline-2 is using `OneHotEncoder`.
+Also, pipeline-2 is using `OneHotEncoder`.

 </opt>